jrenaud90/TidalPy/README.md

 letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 # Acknowledgements
-TidalPy was partially developed with support from NASA Goddard's Sellers' Exoplanet Environments Collaboration and Geodesy ISFM.
+TidalPy was partially developed with support from NASA Goddard Space Flight Center's Sellers Exoplanet Environments Collaboration (SEEC) and Geodesy ISFM.
 TidalPy is partially based upon work supported by NASA under award number 80GSFC21M0002 and the Center for Research and Exploration in Space Science & Technology II (CRESST II) administered at the University of Maryland, College Park.

+TidalPy has been improved by numerous contributors some of which you can find [here](https://github.com/jrenaud90/TidalPy/graphs/contributors).

+Additional contributions made by:
+- Wade G. Henning (U. of Maryland, College Park / NASA GSFC)
+- Sander Goossens (NASA GSFC)
+- Marc Neveu (U. of Maryland, College Park / NASA GSFC)